 Walking Alongside Youth with Anxiety

-Supporting you to walk alongside youth with anxiety.
+Supporting you to walk alongside youth with anxiety

 A warm welcome

 WAY was developed with careful consideration of the needs of Indigenous youth and families, who come from a rich diversity of traditional knowledges and practices that can guide culturally informed and safe responses to anxiety.
-This is a trauma– and evidence-informed course, intended to empower you with insight and practical, culturally safe ways of responding to youth with anxiety.
+This is a – and course, intended to empower you with insight and practical, culturally safe ways of responding to youth with anxiety.

 WAY was developed to: